Leon Gast

 Leon Jacques Gast (March 30, 1936 – March 8, 2021) was an American documentary film director, producer, cinematographer, and editor.
-His documentary, When We Were Kings depicts the iconic heavyweight boxing match: The Rumble in the Jungle between Muhammad Ali and George Foreman.
-This film would go on to win the 1996 Academy Award for Best Documentary Feature and the Independent Spirit Award.
-Gast co-directed the 1977 documentary, The Grateful Dead Movie with guitarist Jerry Garcia.
-The film captured the band's October 1974, five-night performance at the Winterland Ballroom in San Francisco.
-Gast also co-directed the 1983 film Hell's Angels Forever, which focused on the notorious motorcycle club Hells Angels.
-The Angels are believed to have learned that Gast put material in the documentary which they didn't prefer.
-To this end, Gast claimed that the Angels tracked him down and beat him up.
-Gast also produced works on B.B.
-King and Celia Cruz.
+His documentary When We Were Kings depicts the iconic heavyweight boxing match The Rumble in the Jungle between Muhammad Ali and George Foreman.
+It won the 1996 Academy Award for Best Documentary Feature and the Independent Spirit Award.
+Gast and guitarist Jerry Garcia co-directed the 1977 documentary The Grateful Dead Movie.
+The film captures the band's October 1974 five-night performance at the Winterland Ballroom in San Francisco.
+Gast, Richard Chase, and Kevin Keating co-directed the 1983 film Hells Angels Forever, about Hells Angels.
+Gast also made works about B. B. King and Celia Cruz.